NatLabs/memory-buffer/readme.md

 ## MemoryBuffer
-A persistent buffer implementation in motoko which makes use of the [memory-region]() library for re-allocation memory.
-This buffer supports elements of arbitrary sizes (no need to specify the max size of the elements).
+A persistent buffer implementation in motoko which makes use of the [memory-region](https://github.com/NatLabs/memory-region) library for re-allocating stable memory.
+The **MemoryBuffer** addresses the limitatons of heap storage by storing its elements in stable memory, which has the capacity to store significantly more data, up to 64 GiB.

-This library is still  in development and hasn't tested for production use.
-If you find any bugs or have any suggestions, please open an issue [here]().
+> Note that this library is still in development and hasn't been tested for production use.
+If you find any bugs or have any suggestions, please open an issue [here](https://github.com/NatLabs/memory-buffer/issues).

 ### How It Works
-The buffer is built using two Region modules:
+The buffer is built using two [Region](https://internetcomputer.org/docs/current/motoko/main/base/Region/) modules:

 - **Blob Region**: Stores all your elements as blobs in stable memory, re-allocating memory as needed.
     > Memory allocation in the **Blob Region** is not contiguous, as elements at a specific index may be removed and the memory block reused for an element at a different index in size or may be removed from the buffer.